The Ultimate Guide to Types of Building Stones and Their Uses

-In this blog, we’ll explore different stone types and uses to give you a broad overview of their unique qualities and applications.
+When selecting building stones for your construction projects, understanding the unique characteristics of each type of stone is essential for achieving optimal structural integrity and visual appeal in building construction.
+In this blog, we'll explore different stone types and uses to give you a broad overview of their unique qualities and applications.

 While stone and rock are used interchangeably, they are different regarding internal structure and composition.
-Rocks form part of the earth’s crust and are found virtually everywhere, whereas stones are hard substances like limestone or sandstone extracted from rock, for example.
+Rocks form part of the Earth's crust and are found virtually everywhere, whereas stones are hard substances like limestone or sandstone extracted from rock, for example.

 The major difference is that rock is bigger and broken down to retrieve mineral elements, while stone can be cemented together to form components useful for construction.
 Without rock, there would be no stones.
+This distinction helps contractors and architects make informed decisions when selecting construction stone for building projects.
+Without rock, there would be no stones.

-Named after the Latin word for fire, Igneous rocks form when hot, molten magma solidifies below the earth’s surface.
+Named after the Latin word for fire, Igneous rocks form when hot, molten magma solidifies below the Earth's surface.
 This type of rock is divided into two groups, intrusive or extrusive, depending on where the molten rock solidifies.
-Intrusive igneous rock crystallizes below the earth’s surface, and extrusive rocks erupt onto the surface.
+Intrusive igneous rock crystallizes below the Earth's surface, and extrusive rocks erupt onto the surface.

-Metamorphic rock starts as one type of rock but due to pressure, heat, and time, gradually transforms into a new rock type.
-Although it forms deep within the earth’s crust, it's often exposed on our planet’s surface after geological uplift and the erosion of rock and soil above it.
+Metamorphic rock starts as one type of rock, but due to pressure, heat, and time, it gradually transforms into a new rock type.
+Although it forms deep within the earth's crust, it's often exposed on our planet's surface after geological uplift and the erosion of rock and soil above it.
 These crystalline rocks tend to have a foliated texture.

 This rock is always formed in layers called “strata” and often contains fossils.
 Pieces of rock are loosened by weather, then transported to a basin or depression where the sediment is trapped, and lithification (compaction) takes place.
 The sediment is deposited in flat, horizontal layers, with the oldest layers on the bottom and younger layers on top.